Reaping the Benefits of Bundling under High Production Costs: Proof of 1/5.2-Guarantee from Section

-Put in words, $\cM'$ must belong to the class of menus that offer the same price for any non-empty subset of items.
-The fact that the customer can choose to take a subset of items instead of taking all the items is important, because valuations $x'_i$ can be negative ($x'_i$ is equal to the original valuation $x_i$ subtract the cost $c_i$). \end{remark}
+Put in words, $\cM'$ must belong to the class of menus that offer the same price for any non-empty subset of items. \end{proof}

+In the latter part of Lemma~\ref{transformation}, the fact that the customer can choose to take a subset of items instead of taking all the items is important, because valuations $x'_i$ can be negative.
+We will interpret this as being equivalent to PB under the assumption of \textit{free disposal} of items.
+(In the original description of PB, the distinction of free disposal was irrelevant, since all valuations were non-negative.)